jellehermsen/HasClunk/README.md

 You can use {page_type} inside you header.html.
 It will be replaced with the type of page you're currently visiting (doh).
-You can use it for example in body="{page_type}" to be able to add page-specific css trickery.
+You can use it for example in &lt;body class="{page_type}"&gt; to be able to add page-specific css trickery.
 The possible values for page_type are: index, category, post and archive.

 Help
 ----